-10 Tips to Better Organize Inbox Email Messages
+10 Tips to Help You Organize Your Inbox Email Messages

 Nobody enjoys being disturbed when working on a difficult task.
-Alerts and notifications from incoming emails can quickly become annoying, which is why many people turn them off and completely ignore new emails.
-That’s actually a perfectly sensible thing to do, but it’s important to avoid ignoring unread emails for too long because they could quickly accumulate and become unmanageable.
+Alerts and notifications from incoming emails can become annoying quickly, which is why many people turn them off and ignore new emails.
+That's a sensible thing to do, but don't ignore those unread emails for too long because they can accumulate and become unmanageable.

-The best approach is to schedule specific blocks of time throughout the day for reading and responding to emails.
-The blocks don’t need to be very long—10 or 15 minutes should be more than enough.
-What matters the most is that you don’t skip them unless there are no emails left to manage.
+The best approach is to schedule blocks of time during the day for reading and responding to emails.
+The blocks don't need to be long—10 or 15 minutes is usually enough.
+What matters most is that you don’t skip them.

-Avoid spending too much time on individual emails by instantly archiving emails that don’t require a response, responding to emails that do require it, and snoozing emails that you don’t know how to respond to at the moment.
+Avoid spending too much time on individual emails.
+Archive emails that don't require a response, respond to emails that need it, and snooze emails that you don't know how to respond to at the moment.

 2. Use Labels and Folders

-Even if you have an unlimited inbox, you should always delete as many inbox email messages as possible.
-The fewer emails there are in your inbox, the easier it will be to find one specific email when you need it in the future.
-But what about the inbox emails you can’t delete?
-Simple: organize them using labels and folders.
+Even if you have an unlimited inbox, you should delete as many inbox email messages as possible.
+The fewer emails there are in your inbox, the easier it is to find a specific message when you need it.
+But what about the inbox emails you can't delete?
+Simple: learn how to organize mail using folders and labels.

-Email users are sometimes not sure what the difference between labels and folders is, but it’s really quite simple.
-Folders are like drawers where you store emails so they don’t clutter your inbox.
-You can create many different folders and dedicate each to certain emails, such as work-related emails, social media notifications, or emails from friends and family.
-In fact, your inbox is basically just a parent folder with all my inbox emails.
+Many mail clients use folders, which are like drawers, where you store emails so that they don't clutter your inbox.
+You can create several folders and dedicate each to specific emails, such as work-related emails, social media notifications, or emails from friends and family.
+Your inbox is your main folder with all your inbox emails.

-Labels also allow you to organize emails by category, but they work more like post-it notes.
-When you assign labels to inbox emails, the emails don’t actually move anywhere.
-That’s why a single email can have many different labels but be present only in one folder.
+Labels are different from folders in that labels in Gmail work like post-it notes.
+When you assign labels to inbox emails, the emails don't actually move.
+That's why a single message can have many labels but be present only in one folder.

-There are many excellent free email services to choose from these days, so there’s no reason to use a single email account for both personal and work emails.
-Having one account dedicated solely to personal emails, a different account for work emails, and perhaps a third account for various online services makes it far easier to organize inbox email messages.
+There are many excellent free email services to choose from these days, so there's no reason to use a single mail account for both personal and work emails.
+Having multiple accounts (for example, one account for personal emails, another account for work emails, and a third account for online services) makes it easier to organize email messages.

-You should also consider using disposable email accounts when signing up for services you may not use in the future or filling out various online subscription forms to get access to additional content.
-Just make sure to never use a disposable email account for anything important.
+You might also consider using disposable email accounts.
+A disposable email is an extra measure of security when signing up for services you may not use in the future or when filling out online subscription forms to access additional content.
+Make sure you don't use a disposable email account for anything important.

 4. Rule Them All

-One thing is guaranteed when it comes to inbox email messages: new ones will just keep coming and coming.
-While you can’t stop all incoming inbox email messages, you can use rules to identify them by the sender, subject line, or recipient to automatically place them in the correct folder, assign them the right labels, or even delete them.
+One thing is guaranteed when it comes to inbox email messages: new ones keep coming and coming.
+While you can't stop all incoming messages, you can use rules.
+Rules help you identify emails by sender, subject line, or recipient to automatically place them in the correct folder, assign them the proper labels, or delete them.

 5. Archive Emails to Keep Your Inbox Clean

-Today, email users have far more options how to organize email inbox than a decade ago.
-Most popular service providers and clients support archiving, which can help you keep your inbox clean by hiding away unimportant emails that you’re not yet ready to delete.
+Today, email users have more options for how to organize email inbox than a decade ago.
+Most popular service providers and clients support archiving.

-For example, let’s imagine you receive an assignment from your boss.
-Once you have completed the assignment, you could just delete the original message, but then you wouldn’t be able to read the message again in the future.
-By archiving the message, you can make it disappear from your inbox so that it doesn’t clutter it, and you can still come back to it later if you need to.
+For example, imagine you receive an assignment from your boss.
+After you complete the task, you could delete the original message.
+However, you wouldn’t be able to read the message in the future.
+By archiving the message, you make it disappear from your inbox to reduce the clutter, and you can come back to the message later if you need to.

-From time to time, you should clean up archived messages to free up storage space.
-You can do this manually, or you can configure an automatic inbox organizer such as Clean Email (more about it later in this article) to delete all messages older than 30 days.
+From time to time, clean up your archived messages to free up storage space.
+You can either archive messages manually or configure an automatic inbox cleaner to delete messages older than 30 days.

 6. Deep Clean Your Inbox from Time to Time

-Truth be told, there’s no best way to organize an email inbox.
-If you want your inbox to be clutter-free, you need to practice the email organization tips described in this article on a regular basis, day after day.
-However, no matter how diligent you are, some unwanted or unnecessary emails are still guaranteed to end up in your inbox, and you should address them before they pile up too much and prevent you from being productive.
+There's no best way to organize email inbox.
+If you want a clutter-free inbox, practice the email organization tips described in this article regularly, day after day.
+However, some unwanted or unnecessary emails will still end up in your inbox, and you should address them before they pile up and prevent you from being productive.

 7. Organize Emails Using Stars and Flags

-Some mail clients let you star and flag emails, and you should take advantage of this feature as much as possible because it allows you to visually distinguish emails you want to look at later.
+Some mail clients let you star and flag emails.
+Consider taking advantage of this feature as much as possible because it allows you to visually distinguish emails you want to look at later.

 Here’s how to star a message in Gmail: